ansys/pymechanical/doc/source/user_guide_scripting/threading.rst

 This sort of situation is called a **race condition**, where concurrent programs are incorrectly accessing or mutating the same memory in such a way that leads to surprising consequences.
-They may seem rare, however remember that when a CPU situtation has a probability of one in a million, it is likely to occur hundreds of times per second.
+They may seem rare, however remember that when a CPU situation has a probability of one in a million, it is likely to occur hundreds of times per second.
 If it has a much smaller probability than that, it can occur once every few days, or once every few weeks.
 In the Therac-25 radiation machine, a race condition actually led to three deaths and more debilitating injuries.